sibeleker/sibeleker.github.io/_research/1_Behavior.md

 ---
-title: "Behavior change for low-carbon lifestyles"
+title: "Low-carbon lifestyles for demand-side mitigations"
 image:
   path: /images/behavior_lg.png
   thumbnail: /images/behavior_400_200.png
   caption: "@Dreamstime.com"
 ---
-Developing feasible demand-side mitigation scenarios through understanding psychosocial dynamics
+Developing feasible demand-side mitigation scenarios through understanding psychosocial dynamics of lifestyle change

 Lifestyle change is an important demand-side measure for climate change mitigation.
 Referring to a reduction in the carbon footprint of individuals or households in various consumption areas, the mitigation potential of lifestyle change has been mostly assessed in top-down studies that assume a particular rate of reduction in consumption.
 However, whether these rates of change can be achieved or not, and under what conditions, is yet uncertain.